dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ObjectDetection_Onnx/README.md

 ## Pre-trained model
 There are multiple models which are pre-trained for identifying multiple objects in the images. here we are using the pretrained model, **Tiny Yolo2** in  **ONNX** format.
 This model is a real-time neural network for object detection that detects 20 different classes.
 It is made up of 9 convolutional layers and 6 max-pooling layers and is a smaller version of the more complex full [YOLOv2](https://pjreddie.com/darknet/yolov2/) network.

-The Open Neural Network eXchange i.e [ONNX](http://onnx.ai/) is an open format to represent deep learning models.
+The Open Neural Network Exchange i.e [ONNX](http://onnx.ai/) is an open format to represent deep learning models.
 With ONNX, developers can move models between state-of-the-art tools and choose the combination that is best for them.
 ONNX is developed and supported by a community of partners.

 The model is downloaded from the [ONNX Model Zoo](https://github.com/onnx/models) which is a is a collection of pre-trained, state-of-the-art models in the ONNX format.